National Convention

 The National Convention (Convention nationale, /fr/) was the constituent assembly of the Kingdom of France for one day and of the French First Republic for its first three years during the French Revolution, following the two-year National Constituent Assembly and the one-year Legislative Assembly.
 The National Convention was created after the insurrection of 10 August 1792.
 It was the first French government organized as a republic, abandoning the monarchy altogether.
 The Convention sat as a single-chamber assembly from 20 September 1792 to 26 October 1795 (4 Brumaire IV under the Convention's adopted calendar).

 The Convention came about when the Legislative Assembly decreed the provisional suspension of King Louis XVI and the convocation of a National Convention to draw up a new constitution with no monarchy.
-The other major innovation was to decree that deputies to that Convention should be elected by all Frenchmen 21 years old or more, domiciled for a year and living by the product of their labor.
+The other major innovation was to decree that deputies to that Convention should be elected by all Frenchmen 21 years old or older, domiciled for a year and living by the product of their labor.
 The National Convention was, therefore, the first French assembly elected by a suffrage without distinctions of class.

 Although the Convention lasted until 1795, power was effectively delegated by the Convention and concentrated in the small Committee of Public Safety from April 1793.
 The eight months from the fall of 1793 to the spring of 1794, when Maximilien Robespierre and his allies dominated the Committee of Public Safety, represent the most radical and bloodiest phase of the French Revolution, known as the Reign of Terror.
 After the fall of Robespierre, the Convention lasted for another year until a new constitution was written, ushering in the French Directory.

 Elections

 The indirect election took place from 2 to 10 September 1792 after the election of the electoral colleges by primary assemblies on 26 August.
 Despite the introduction of universal male suffrage, the turn-out was low, (Note: The Convention had therefore been elected by small minority of the population, but those who were the most determined.
 That explains the ambiguity of the word "popular" when it is applied to this period: "popular" the French Revolution was certainly not in the sense of participation by the people in public affairs.
 But if the word "popular" is taken to mean that revolutionary policy was formed under pressure from the sans-culotte movement and organized minorities, and received an egalitarian impetus from them, then yes, the Revolution had well and truly entered its "popular" age.) though there was an increase in comparison to the 1791 elections—in 1792 11.9% of a greatly increased electorate votes, compared to 10.2% of a much smaller electorate in the 1791.

-The low turn-out was partly due to a fear of victimization; in Paris, Maximilien Robespierre presided over the elections and, in concert with the radical press, managed to exclude any candidate of royalist sympathies.
+The low turn-out was partly due to a fear of victimization.
+In Paris, Maximilien Robespierre presided over the elections and, in concert with the radical press, managed to exclude any candidate of royalist sympathies.
 In the whole of France, only eleven primary assemblies wanted to retain the monarchy.
 The electoral assemblies all tacitly voted for a "republic", though only Paris used that word.